roggerwilliam/Easy-Guacamole-Installer/README.md

 ## Automatic Installation

-🚀 To start building your Guacamole appliance, paste the below link into a terminal & follow the prompts (**do NOT run as root, the script will prompt for sudo as needed**):
+🚀 Paste the below link into a terminal & follow the prompts (**do NOT run as root, the script will prompt for sudo**):

 ```shell
 wget https://raw.githubusercontent.com/itiligent/Guacamole-Install/main/1-setup.sh && chmod +x 1-setup.sh && ./1-setup.sh